 Manchin calls on Biden to step aside in 2024 to focus on being president and "leave with a legacy unmatched"

-"I would like President Biden to be able to finish his five months of leading this country truly leading this country, the way I know he can," Manchin said.
-"And if at this point in time, he would pass that torch, he would be able to focus all his energy towards the next five months of how do we heal?"
+"I would like President Biden to be able to finish his five months of leading this country, truly leading this country, the way I know he can," Manchin said.
+"And if at this point in time, he would pass that torch, he would be able to focus all his energy towards, in the next five months, of how do we heal?"

 Manchin added that if Mr. Biden focused instead on the rest of his term on being president and not campaigning, "he would leave with a legacy unmatched."